 So I finally got a Google Chromecast.
-I’ve been wanting to get one since it was first announced about a couple months back.
+I’ve been wanting to get one since it was first announced about a couple of months back.
 What kept me from getting one?
-At first I wasn’t really sure I needed it.
+At first, I wasn’t really sure I needed it.
 Then when I decided to get one, it ran out of stock everywhere – Google Play Store, BestBuy and Amazon.
 I had to wait several weeks before stocks came back.
 My first choice was Amazon since I had Amazon Prime but because they still didn’t have any in stock, my next best option was BestBuy.
-Bought it online, did store pickup and finally got my hands on the Chromecast last week.
+Bought it online, did store pickup, and finally got my hands on the Chromecast last week.

 So what is Chromecast?
 It’s a USB TV dongle that allows you to stream online videos from your smartphone, tablet, laptop straight to your TV.
 It works with any Android or iOS mobile device and for now supports the following apps: YouTube, Netflix, Google Play Movies, Google Play Music and Pandora.
 To get a better idea on how it works, check out this video:

 To use Chromecast just plug it in the TV’s HDMI port, turn on the TV and select the input source where you plugged it (HDM1, HDM2 or HDMI3).
 Install the Chromecast app on your smartphone or tablet device and launch it.
 The app will detect any Chromecasts within range.
 From there, just follow the on-screen instructions.
 Setting it up is very quick and easy.
 It took me less than 5 minutes to set up my Chromecast.